croessner/nauthilus-website/docs/configuration/reference.md

 nauthilus -n --config /etc/nauthilus/nauthilus.yml
 ```

-This prints only values that differ from defaults after includes, environment overrides, and patches have been applied.
+This prints only values that differ from defaults after includes, patches, value expansion, and environment overrides have been applied.

 ### Print Sensitive Values